jabadymandry/github-flow/04-Database/01-SQLAlchemy/README.md

 ## PostgreSQL

+:warning: **Don't install postgres if you're using a computer from Le Wagon**.
+It should be already installed.
+If not, install it

 You can now head over to [postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and `download` the installer for `PostgreSQL 10+`.

-(`Don't install postgres` if you're using a `computer from Le Wagon`.
-It should be already installed.
-If not, install it) Run it.
+Run it.
 It will install:

 - the PostgreSQL Server